V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzs6.jpg){: loading=lazy width="600"}

- * If you have trouble seating the nuts you can;
+ * If you have trouble seating the nuts, you can;
  * Press them in with a flat head as shown here
  * Or you can thread the M5 through the XZ plate and use it to pull them into place.